High Wycombe town centre masterplan

-Phase 5 construction works are expected to start from April 2018 and continue until Spring 2019
+Phase 5 construction works are expected to start from April 2018 and continue until June 2019

 Changes to the Queen Victoria Road & Easton Street junction and road layout

-Wycombe District Council, Buckinghamshire Thames Valley Local Enterprise Partnership, Local Growth Fund and Buckinghamshire County Council
+Wycombe District Council, Buckinghamshire Local Enterprise Partnership, Local Growth Fund and Buckinghamshire County Council

 About the project

 The Queen Victoria Road / Easton Street junction is part of an ambitious, long-term project, known as a 'Masterplan'.
 This is set to transform the town centre with major improvements for the future.

 When all the pieces are put into place, the masterplan will help to regenerate High Wycombe town centre.